 - If you cannot give up smoking, try to cut down the amount you smoke.

-- Do not smoke during a feed — apart from the harm of the smoke, there is a danger of hot ash burning your baby!
+- Do not smoke during a feed — apart from the harm of the smoke, there is a danger of hot ash burning the baby.

-- Don't let anyone smoke near your baby because your baby will breathe in the smoke.
+- Do not let anyone smoke near a baby because the baby will breathe in the smoke.
 This is called 'passive smoking'.